mathematicator-core/tokenizer/README.md

 Robust PHP math Tokenizer
 =========================

-Simple library for convert math formula to array of tokens.
+Tokenizer is a simple library used to convert math formulas to arrays of tokens.

-> Please help improve this documentation by sending a Pull request.
+> Please help to improve this documentation by sending a Pull request.

-Install by Composer:
+Install using Composer:

 ```
 composer require mathematicator-core/tokenizer